DataDog/integrations-extras/agora_analytics/README.md

 ### Configuration

-See the Agora Analytic's integration [documentation][1] for details on configuring the Agora Analytics Datadog Connector.
+See the Agora Analytics integration [documentation][1] for details on configuring the Agora Analytics Datadog Connector.

 ## Data Collected